Two is better than one.

 While chinchillas are normally extremely friendly animals, it’s possible that a lack of social interaction has flipped the switch for your chinchilla.

-If this is the case, you likely are not spending enough time with your chinchilla or it’s perhaps the time to consider adopting another chinchilla to keep them company.
+If this is the case, you likely are not spending enough time with your pet.
+Or perhaps it’s time to consider adopting another chinchilla to keep the first one company.

-Chinchillas don’t last long behaving or acting perfectly in an environment where they are neglected or not allowed to socialize with either humans or other chinchillas.
+Chinchillas don’t continue behaving or acting perfectly if they are in an environment where they are neglected or not allowed to socialize with either humans or other chinchillas.

-To put this in the simplest terms possible, pay attention to your chinchilla and adjust if need be but don’t adopt a chinchilla in the first place if you have no intention of building a bond with them.
+To put this in the simplest terms possible, pay attention to your chinchilla and adjust if need be, but don’t adopt a chinchilla in the first place if you have no intention of building a bond with it.

-They can even let you know if something is wrong or they are mad about being alone by using noises and sounds.
+They can even let you know if something is wrong or they are mad about being alone by using noises.

-Chinchillas will certainly communicate their feelings to you through cuddling, excitement and even making chinchilla like noises and this may be a good indicator if you are providing enough love and attention towards a chinchilla that is living alone.
+Chinchillas will communicate their feelings to you through cuddling, excitement and even making chinchilla like noises.
+All of these can be good indicators whether you are providing enough love and attention towards a chinchilla that is living alone.

 At the end of the day, it’s imperative to understand that a chinchilla can absolutely be alone under the correct circumstances.

 Be sure to show your chinchilla some love and affection and your chinchilla will thrive and grow old with you at your home.